Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 5. Select a search option:

-• For an Alloy site, select Episerver Find to use Optimizely Search & Navigation, or Episerver Search to use a basic search.
+• For an Alloy site, select Episerver Find to use Optimizely Search & Navigation or Episerver Search to use a basic search.

 6. Click OK.
-The project is created.
+Visual Studio creates the project.
 When finalized, build and open the website in a browser.

 7. Log in to the site: